Mvalentino92/Julia_Modules/README.md

 **NumDeriv:** Computes the numerical derivative of supplied data points.
 Uses Lagrangian interpolation to return a derivative with the same amount of data points as the original.

+**ColZ:** The 3D equivalent of TrapZ.
+Instead of using 2D rectangles, this function uses 3D columns to approximate the volume under the function

+**Monte3D:** Uses Monte Carlo integration to approximate the volume under the function.

 ## jlstr.jl
 *This module contains functions mainly for operations on Strings or Arrays in general.*